janko/janko.io/_posts/2015-07-28-ode-to-sequel.md

 # DB[:movies].sql #=> "SELECT * FROM movies"
 ```

-This means that with Sequel you can write very readable migrations, [without
+This means that with Sequel you can write very readable migrations (because you
-having to redefine your models][redefining models], and have them be
+don't have to [redefine your models inside migrations][redefining models]), and
-blazing-fast!
+have them be blazing-fast!

 ## Model design